surfer190/fixes/docs/buddha_dhamma/fundamental-simple-buddha-dhamma.md

 Lots of people come here with a high position in society and views about things: about themselves, about the practice of meditation, about the Buddha’s teachings.
 Some of them are wealthy merchants, some have degrees, some are teachers or government officials.
 Their brains are full of views about all kinds of things.
 They’re too clever to listen to other people.
 It’s like water in a cup.
 If the cup is full of dirty water, it can’t be used for anything.
 Only when you pour out the water can the cup be put to use.
 You have to empty your mind of views before you can learn. - Ajahn Chah.
 “In Simple Terms.”
 A dirty cup.

 > To cut a path through the forest, you need not cut down all the trees - you don't need to read all the dharma

+The mind is the thing doing the liking, disliking, judging and discriminating.
+It is a sense - one of the 6 senses.
+It is not you.

 Cures For Restlessness: